grandeurkoe/obsidian-vault/Data Structure and Algorithms/Data Structure/Trees.md

 ```

 ### Perfect Binary Tree

+A Full Binary Tree or Perfect Binary Tree only requires each node to either have 0 or 2 child nodes.

 A Perfect Binary Tree is a tree which is full i.e., all the leaf node full.
 A node either has 0 children or 2 children.
 Also, the bottom layer is completely filled.